-Nature types in Norway (NiN)
+Nature in Norway (NiN)

-In the first phase of NiN development, from 2006 to 2009, a group of experts, lead by Prof. Rune Halvorsen at the NHM, elaborated principles for this new system for dividing Norway into nature types and describing variation in Norwegian nature.
+In the first phase of NiN development, from 2006 to 2009, a group of experts lead by Prof. Rune Halvorsen the the NHM elaborated principles for this new system for describing variation in Norwegian nature and dividing Norway into "nature types".
 NiN version 1.0 was published in 2009.
-A second phase of NiN development was initiated in 2012, and is planned to end with publishing of NiN version 2.0 in 2014.
+A second phase of NiN development was started in 2012, leading to the publishing of NiN version 2.0 in 2015.

 NiN is based on the definition of a nature type in the Nature Diversity Act of 2009.
 NiN was used as the platform for assessment of nature types for the national Red List for Ecosystems and Habitat Types, published in 2011.
 A new version of the red list, also based on NiN, is expected in 2018.

 NiN is frequently used for mapping nature types, describing habitats of red-list species, and research projects.
 NiN is the foundation for the Norwegian Environment Agency's mapping [Norwegian only] and the Norwegian Agriculture Agency's MiS-mapping [Norwegian only]